annie-schofield/GOCE-project/README.md

 ### 4. Execute the Script

-*Added Easily changable parameters (for experimentation!)*
+*Added easily changable parameters (for experimentation!)*

-You will need to download the `NEW_parameters_varying_GOCE_plot.py` script, alongside the `parameters.ini` file.
-You can change the parameters directly within this .ini file.
+You will need to download the `comparison_plots.py` script, alongside the `parameters.ini` file, `GOCE-Mass-Properties.txt` and `GOCE_orbit_data.csv`.
+You can change the parameters directly within this .ini file, and run whatever orbit data you want- the one in this reposititory is given as an example.
 Make sure you are in the tudat-space envionment.

 ### 5. View Results

 The script will print simulation details to the console, including initial/final mass and state vectors.
-It will then display the three plots (3D trajectory, ground track, and mass over time).
+It will then display the plots (3D trajectory, ground track, and mass over time, and residuals if you are using the comparison plots).
 Congratulations, it worked!

 *Note: not all numbers are accurate to GOCE, some are placeholders/approximations for the meantime.
 I am doing plenty of research, some of this stuff is a little tricky to find!*